-Class Title: PHY 251 General Physics I

-Prerequisites: MAT 271

-Corequisites: MAT 272
+PHY 251 General Physics I Prerequisites: MAT 271 Corequisites: MAT 272

-Class Lab Work Credit

-3 3 0 4

 This course uses calculus-based mathematical models to introduce the fundamental concepts that describe the physical world.
 Topics include units and measurement, vector operations, linear kinematics and dynamics, energy, power, momentum, rotational mechanics, periodic motion, fluid mechanics, and heat.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Natural Science.
+This course has been approved for transfer under Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Natural Science.
 This is a Universal General Education Transfer Component (UGETC) course.

-Class Title: PHY 252 General Physics II
+PHY 252 General Physics II

 Prerequisites: MAT 272 and PHY 251

-Corequisites: None

-Class Lab Work Credit

-3 3 0 4

 This course uses calculus-based mathematical models to introduce the fundamental concepts that describe the physical world.
 Topics include electrostatic forces, electric fields, electric potentials, direct-current circuits, magnetostatic forces, magnetic fields, electromagnetic induction, alternating-current circuits, and light.
 Upon completion, students should able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
-This course has approved for transfer under the been Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Natural Science.
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Natural Science.
 This is a Universal General Education Transfer Component (UGETC) course.